 Optus and Telstra broadband: In summary

-You’ll find that Optus is the cheapest provider for every plan it offers against a Telstra alternative, and that it’s also the fastest provider according to ACCC findings, with Telstra clocking in at number number five on the list.
-The difference in service isn’t too massive between these providers, and as an example, $75 a month with Optus will get you an unlimited NBN 50 plan – with Telstra, $75 as their cheapest plan gets you 500GB of data on the slower NBN 25 speed tier.
+You’ll find that Optus is the cheapest provider for every plan it offers against a Telstra alternative, although it records a slower typical evening speed across all plans.
+That being said, the difference in service isn’t too massive between these providers, and as an example, $75 per month with Optus will get you an unlimited NBN 50 plan – with Telstra, $75 as their cheapest plan gets you 500GB of data on the slower NBN 25 speed tier.

 - Optus and Telstra NBN at a glance